TomMuc1/Dump1090-MySQL-Alert-Filter/README.md

     exit

+##### For Raspbian Stretch
-    for raspbian stretch the php-install line is: sudo apt-get install php7.0-common php7.0-cgi php7.0-mysql php7.0-sqlite php7.0-curl php7.0
+The php-install line is:
+    sudo apt-get install php7.0-common php7.0-cgi php7.0-mysql php7.0-sqlite php7.0-curl php7.0

-the new mariadb (aka mysql) that comes with stretch is somewhat stupid with the root password. these steps help to get back the old behavior:
+The new mariadb (aka mysql) that comes with stretch is somewhat stupid with the root password. these steps help to get back the old behavior:

     sudo mysql -u root -p (leave password empty) update mysql.user set password=password('YOUR_DB_PASSWORD') where user='root';